bramble-lang/bramble-lang/design/features/projects.md

     - `::<item>`
     - `project::my_proj::item`
 Note that the last method is the only one that will allow them to specify the name of the current project.
 Without the project keyword prefix, it is not possible for the path resolver to know whether m_proj refers to the project or a module under the project.
+6. Remember that `self` refers to the current module.

 Notes:
 1. The method `    pub fn go_to_module(&self, path: &Path) -> Option<&Module<M>> {` in module.rs has a logical